-IF-GU-420a.2 End-Use Efficiency Customer gas savings from efficiency measures by market ONE Gas energy efficiency rebate programs serve residential and commercial customers throughout Oklahoma and parts of Texas by encouraging investments in energy efficient appliances that result in reduced net energy consumption and lower utility bills.
-Through our education efforts, we encourage smarter behaviors as it relates to energy usage.
-In 2020, the Oklahoma Natural Gas Energy Efficiency program achieved site savings of 442,000 MMBtu and the Texas Gas Service Central Texas Energy Efficiency Program achieved site savings of 30,400 MMBtu.
+SASB Code SASB Title Disclosure Title Response IF-GU-420a.2 End-Use Efficiency Customer gas savings from efficiency measures by market ONE Gas energy efficiency rebate programs serve residential and commercial customers throughout Oklahoma and parts of Texas by educating customers and encouraging investments in energy efficient appliances that result in reduced net energy consumption and lower utility bills.
+In 2021, the Oklahoma Natural Gas Energy Efficiency program achieved site savings of 471,104 MMBtu, the Texas Gas Service Central Texas Energy Efficiency Program achieved site savings of 36,367 MMBtu, and the Rio Grande Valley Energy Efficiency Program achieved site savings of 11,922 MMBtu.
 The City of Austin franchise agreement mandates an energy efficiency program.
 The other programs throughout Oklahoma and Texas are encouraged by our regulators and have been voluntarily implemented by the company.
-For more information on energy efficiency, please see the Addendum and 2021 ONE Gas ESG Report.
-IF-GU-540a.1 Integrity of Gas Delivery Infrastructure Number of (1) reportable pipeline incidents, (2) Corrective Action Orders (CAO), and (3) Notices of Probable Violation (NOPV) (1) 5 (2) 0 (3) see the SASB Addendum IF-GU-540a.2 Integrity of Gas Delivery Infrastructure Percentage of distribution pipeline that is (1) cast and/or wrought iron and (2) unprotected steel 0.00% of natural gas pipelines are cast iron 0.04% of natural gas pipelines are wrought iron 3.89% of natural gas pipelines are unprotected steel Approximately 90% of replaced pipe is replaced with PE pipe and 10% with coated, protected steel pipe IF-GU-540a.3 Integrity of Gas Delivery Infrastructure Percentage of gas (1) transmission and (2) distribution pipelines inspected (1) ONE Gas completed inspections on 9.2% of our transmission pipelines.
-We used the following methods: In-Line Inspection method on 2.3% of transmission pipeline Pressure Test method on 0.5% of transmission pipeline Direct Assessment method on 6.4% of transmission pipeline ONE Gas performed leak survey on 100% of transmission pipelines.
+For more information on energy efficiency, please see the SASB Addendum and 2022 ONE Gas ESG Report.
+IF-GU-540a.1 Integrity of Gas Delivery Infrastructure Number of (1) reportable pipeline incidents, (2) Corrective Action Orders (CAO), and (3) Notices of Probable Violation (NOPV) (1) 0 (2) 0 (3) see the SASB Addendum IF-GU-540a.2 Integrity of Gas Delivery Infrastructure Percentage of distribution pipeline that is (1) cast and/or wrought iron and (2) unprotected steel 0.00% of natural gas pipelines are cast iron 0.039% of natural gas pipelines are wrought iron 3.70% of natural gas pipelines are unprotected steel Approximately 90% of replaced pipe is replaced with PE pipe and 10% with coated, protected steel pipe IF-GU-540a.3 Integrity of Gas Delivery Infrastructure Percentage of gas (1) transmission and (2) distribution pipelines inspected (1) ONE Gas completed inspections on 10.54% of our transmission pipelines.
+We used the following methods: In-Line Inspection method on 0.60% of transmission pipeline Pressure Test method on 0.94% of transmission pipeline Direct Assessment method on 9.00% of transmission pipeline ONE Gas performed leak survey on 100% of transmission pipelines.
 (2) 100% of new distribution pipelines are pressure tested before they are placed in service.
-ONE Gas performed leak survey on 42% of distribution main pipelines.
+ONE Gas performed leak survey on 45.98% of distribution main pipelines.
 IF-GU-540a.4 Integrity of Gas Delivery Infrastructure Description of efforts to manage the integrity of gas delivery infrastructure, including risks related to safety and emissions Please see the SASB Addendum.
-For additional information on safety and system integrity, please see the 2021 ONE Gas ESG Report .
+For additional information on safety and system integrity, please see the 2022 ONE Gas ESG Report.
+IF-GU-000.A Activity Metric Number of: (1) residential, (2) commercial, and (3) industrial customers served For 2021, ONE Gas averaged approximately 2,065,000 residential customers For 2021, ONE Gas averaged approximately 160,000 commercial and industrial customers

-IF-GU-000.A Activity Metric Number of: (1) residential, (2) commercial, and (3) industrial customers served For 2020, ONE Gas averaged approximately 2,044,000 residential customers For 2020, ONE Gas averaged approximately 160,000 commercial and industrial customers IF-GU-000.B Activity Metric Amount of natural gas delivered to: (1) residential customers, (2) commercial customers, (3) industrial customers, and (4) transferred to a third party 121,967 MMcf to residential customers 36,169 MMcf to commercial and industrial customers 2,427 MMcf to other customers (public authority and wholesale customers) 224,531 MMcf to transport customers IF-GU-000.C Activity Metric Length of gas (1) transmission and (2) distribution pipelines 2,500 miles of transmission pipelines 60,799 miles of distribution pipelines
+SASB Code SASB Title Disclosu Disclosure Title Response IF-GU-000.B Activity Metric Amount of natural gas delivered to: (1) residential customers, (2) commercial customers, (3) industrial customers, and (4) transferred to a third party 117,758 MMcf to residential customers 37,615 MMcf to commercial and industrial customers 2,521 MMcf to other customers (public authority and wholesale customers) 229,935 MMcf to transport customers IF-GU-000.C Activity Metric Length of gas (1) transmission and (2) distribution pipelines 2,460 miles of transmission pipelines 61,761 miles of distribution pipelines